Chamssiddine/CI-CD-jenkins-sonar-nexus-gitlab/README.md

 - You can install the plugins in jenkins using the script by going to script folder and type

- $ bash installplugins.bash
+ `$ bash installplugins.bash`

 // if there is a problem with installing some plugins let me know or you can install it manually in jenkins

 - To get all the initial passwords go to the script folder and type

- $ bash initialpasswords.bash
+ `$ bash initialpasswords.bash`

 NOTE: After 24 hours the passwords will be gone so you can store them somewhere.

-- Change the login password for each of them and some of them will prompt to change it after putting the initial user and password
+- Change the login password for each of them and some of them will prompt to change it after putting the initial user and password.

-- Integrate Gitlab and Nexus and Sonar with jenkins
+- Integrate Gitlab and Nexus and Sonar with jenkins you can follow the pdf in my repo.

 Note: there are images inside img folder of the screenshots on how, free to check them.